• Skip to primary navigation

 • In a large mixing bowl, combine mayo, garlic, dill, salt, pepper, and optional Old Bay and Dulse/Kelp granules.
 Now add the garbanzo bean/hearts of palm mixture and optional celery, and onions.
 Combine well.
 Taste and add more seasoning or mayo if preferred.

 • Line a slice of bread with lettuce and tomato, then spread the mixture on the other slice.
-Close the sandwich together and cut diagonal.
+Close the sandwich together and cut diagonally.
 Use a toothpick to secure each half and add a pickle slice on top, if preferred.
 Repeat with the additional sandwiches.
 Serve with potato chips and enjoy!

 Notes